 Queen’s Park Govanhill Parish Church was established in July 2014 with the union of the former congregations of Queen’s Park and Govanhill Trinity.
-The first minister of the united congregation, Rev Dr Elijah Smith, took up his post on 21 January 2015.

 In 2017, an updated volume of our church history was compiled to mark 150 years since the founding of the first church to worship in our building at 170 Queen’s Drive.
 This volume is available below:

 The Story of Queen’s Park Govanhill Parish Church from 1867 – 2017

 by Malcolm D. MacSween & Elijah W. Smith

 2. The Late 19th Century: a Period of Rapid Growth